wix-playground/angular-media/README.md

 $media.query('phone')
 ```

 These defaults correspond to the basic sizes that exists in bootstraps responsive design, with laptop being the 980px wide screen and desktop being the 1200px wide screen.
+NOTE - I will be updating this shortly to conform with the bootstrap 3 sizes and names instead.

 ### CSS vs JS